nabab/bbn-js/doc/md/size.md

 ### **bbn.fn.adjustHeight()**

-Adjusts the height of the element(s) given as arguments.
+Adjusts the height of the element(s) given as argument.

 Fires bbn.fn.adjustSize